Evolution of Preferences in Multiple Populations: Introduction

-As in \citet{eDek-jEly-oYil:ep}, our multi-population stability is defined for any degree of observability.
-We begin by studying two extreme cases: in one each player can observe the opponents' preference types, and in the other each player knows only the distribution of opponents' types.
-We then allow for intermediate cases to investigate the robustness of the results of the two extreme case studies.
+As in \citet{eDek-jEly-oYil:ep}, our multi-population stability is defined for every degree of observability.
+We begin by studying two extreme cases: in one each player observes the opponents' preferences, and in the other each player knows only the distribution of opponents' preferences.
+We then study intermediate cases, which allow as to investigate the robustness of the preceding results against small perturbations in the degrees of observability.

-Under the assumption that preferences are observable, the key feature of the indirect evolutionary approach is that players can adjust their strategies according to specific opponents.
-Since we allow for all possible preferences to evolve, such adjustments made based on preferences can lead to Pareto improvements in fitness outcomes: an inefficient outcome will be destabilized by entrants having the ``secret handshake'' flavour, which refer to the appropriate mutants playing the inefficient outcome when matched against the incumbents and attaining a more efficient outcome when matched against themselves. \footnote{\citet{aRob:eegdnsh} demonstrates that any inefficient ESS can be destabilized by the so-called ``secret handshake'' mutant.} Therefore, an equilibrium outcome is stable under perfect observability only if it is a Pareto-efficient strategy profile, rather than a Nash equilibrium, in the objective game.
-This result also indicates that an individual endowed with \emph{materialist preferences}, which coincide with fitness maximization, may have no evolutionary advantage. \footnote{\citet{aHei-cSha-ySpi:wmiym} show a similar result established for almost every game with continuous strategy spaces: under any payoff-monotonic selection dynamics, the population does not converge to material payoff-maximizing behavior.}
+Under the assumption that preferences are observable, the key features of the indirect evolutionary approach are that players can effectively make commitments by their observed preferences, and that players can adjust their actions depending on the observed types of their opponents.
+Since we allow for all possible preferences in every population, an inefficient outcome would be destabilized by entrants who have some kind of secret handshake.\footnote{ \citet{aRob:eegdnsh} demonstrates that any inefficient ESS can be destabilized by the ``secret handshake'' mutant, which refers to the mutants playing the inefficient outcome when matched against the incumbents and attaining a more efficient outcome when matched against themselves.} Therefore, under perfect observability, a configuration is stable only if the outcome of each matched tuple is a Pareto-efficient strategy profile, rather than a Nash equilibrium.
+This result also indicates that an individual endowed with \emph{materialist preferences}, which coincide with fitness maximization, may have no fitness advantage.